How to Travel With Confidence When You're Pregnant

 • Seek out destinations that offer easy access to high-quality medical care.

 • Avoid going to developing countries while pregnant if you can – the risk of traveler’s diarrhea, food poisoning, and other illnesses is higher, and it can be more difficult to find a high standard of medical treatment when you need it.
-Tropical countries with a risk of malaria, zika, yellow fever, and other mosquito-borne diseases should be avoided – pregnancy-safe prevention and treatment can be elusive.
+Tropical countries with a risk of malaria, zika, dengue fever, yellow fever, and other mosquito-borne diseases should be avoided – pregnancy-safe prevention and treatment can be elusive.

 • Food safety precautions are extra important when you’re pregnant, especially when you’re traveling overseas.
 Avoid ice in your drink, skip the buffet, ensure chicken and meat is fully cooked, and take a pass on seafood, pate, and soft cheeses.
 Drink (and brush your teeth with) bottled water if you’re unsure of the water supply, or use a water purifier/filter.